teknowledgist/TeknowTools/AutoReboot/Readme.md

 #### Why
 My workplace uses SCCM to push updates, but when I wanted to configure the SCCM client to auto-reboot based on need, I discovered that the notification time-window has a hard-coded maximum of 24 hours.
 Also, once the pending reboot is recognized, it is somewhat non-trivial (and definitely non-immediate -- as is *everything* with SCCM) to stop it in case of an emergency.

 Many users in my workplace are "forgetful professor" types.
 They are so focused on the cutting-edge or educational problems/research they are paid to do, they don't consider details like computer (or even solar) schedules.
 They have desktop computers that are always on with multiple, partially finished email/documents open.
 Their schedules may have them in the office only some days and/or they have a somewhat unexpected need to run multi-day computations.
 Forcing a reboot with such a "small" window of notice would simply not be acceptable.
 Setting up different SCCM client settings schedules and keeping track of (and modifying!) who should be in which and/or disseminating information on when it is "safe" to start computations would be a nightmare too.
-And forget teaching them anything.  ;-)
+And forget teaching them anything.  :wink:

 The process I have created and outlined here is very forgiving and not dependent (once deployed) on GPO (i.e. off campus  laptop computers still go through the process).
 A local administrator (i.e. without IT approval) can configure a machine to never reboot, and the process can be delayed/halted within seconds by any logged in user in case of emergencies.